Picture this: It’s the first day of preschool, and the children walk into their new classroom for the first time. They are nervous but excited.

 This is yet another great way to teach kids about different time zones and how people live their lives in different parts of the world.

-It’s also a great way to teach kids about the various cultures and how people in different parts of the world celebrate different festivals at different times of the year.
+It also helps teach kids about the various cultures and how people in different parts of the world celebrate different festivals at different times of the year.

 15- Shapes All Around